Darkseal/RegExSplitter/README.md

 - **Bootstrap 4.x & JQuery 3.x** with a different resource loading behaviour for `production` and `development` environments.
 - **Opportunistic CDN** approach using the `asp-fallback-*` tag helpers to load external resources from the CDN with a local copy fallback when the CDN is down.

-However, since the project also offers a unique "regular expression splitting" feature that I couldn't find anywhere else on the web, I also released it a stand-alone tool at the following URL:
+However, since the project also offers a unique "regular expression splitting" feature that I couldn't find anywhere else on the web, I also released it as a stand-alone tool at the following URL:

 * https://regexsplitter.ryadel.com/